nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_CREATE_ANIMAL.md

 * [JSON in Python || Python Tutorial || Learn Python Programming](https://www.youtube.com/watch?v=pTT7HMqDnJw)

 ## Using the Built-in JSON package

-First, import the `json` package in the Python Standard Libary (_stlib_) at the top of the main module.
+First, import the `json` package in the Python Standard Library (_stlib_) at the top of the main module.

 ```py
 import json